Last Updated on July 26, 2022 by Shaun Snapp

 I would place Constellation Research’s output significantly above that of Gartner or Forrester.
 And Constellation Research should be commended for not publishing the completely transparent “pay for study/marketing white paper,” as do Gartner, IDC, Forrester, and Nucleus Research.
 However, when facing down the mega-vendors, Constellation appears to buckle and give the politically correct and low-risk analysis.

 This analysis concludes that none of these IT analysts is uncorrupt.
-I could add more entities into this study, but the results end up being the same no matter who I look.
-This means that these companies produce unreliable information to IT decision-makers.
+I could add more entities to this study, but the results are the same no matter where I look.
+This means that these companies produce unreliable information for IT decision-makers.
 It is a damning statement, but that is where the evidence points.